 A third study in 2020 involved participants viewing hundreds of AI-generated images of faces while researchers recorded their EEG signals.
 They were instructed to look for specific faces.
 A neural network inferred whether the participants’ brains detected images that matched the subjects they had been instructed to look for.

 The resulting model could predict the face the participants were thinking of, and could also generate images based on participants’ reactions to the images they were shown.

 So, the model essentially generates new images from individuals’ dispositions to existing images.
-If participants concentrated on a non-smiling face, the model would apply that to an image to create a non-smiling image.
+If participants concentrated on a non-smiling face, the model could apply that to an image to create a non-smiling image, for example.